DexZed/bookish-bassoon/assignment-5/README.md

 - Creation: Only senders can create parcels

-- Cancellation: Only senders can cancel parcels
+- Cancellation: Allowed only if status is `Requested` or `Approved`

-- Delivery Confirmation: Only receiver can mark as Delivered
+- Delivery Confirmation: Only receiver can mark as `Delivered` if `In Transit`

 - Tracking ID: Auto-generated on creation, format: TRK-YYYYMMDD-xxxxxx